Counselling in 3765

 Not accepting new clients

 I am an AHPRA registered Clinical Psychologist and Accredited EMDR Practitioner with over 12 years of experience.
 I have a passion for offering experiences of transformative healing and change.
-I believe that all human beings have the innate ability to heal and live lives of deeper fulfillment and meaning.
-I take a person-centered, holistic approach and I have a special focus in the delivery and application of Eye Movement Desensitisation Reprocessing (EMDR) and Mindfulness-Centred Somatic Psychotherapy (Hakomi).
-Whether you are seeking therapy for yourself or professional supervision, it would be great to hear from you.
+I believe that all human beings have the innate ability to heal and move toward deeper fulfillment and meaning.
+I take a person-centered, holistic approach and have a focus on the delivery and application of Eye Movement Desensitisation Reprocessing (EMDR) and Mindfulness-Centred Somatic Psychotherapy (Hakomi).
+If you are a clinician seeking to enhance your EMDR skills or expand your ways of working, feel free to contact me for supervision.

 I am an AHPRA registered Clinical Psychologist and Accredited EMDR Practitioner with over 12 years of experience.
 I have a passion for offering experiences of transformative healing and change.
-I believe that all human beings have the innate ability to heal and live lives of deeper fulfillment and meaning.
-I take a person-centered, holistic approach and I have a special focus in the delivery and application of Eye Movement Desensitisation Reprocessing (EMDR) and Mindfulness-Centred Somatic Psychotherapy (Hakomi).
-Whether you are seeking therapy for yourself or professional supervision, it would be great to hear from you.
+I believe that all human beings have the innate ability to heal and move toward deeper fulfillment and meaning.
+I take a person-centered, holistic approach and have a focus on the delivery and application of Eye Movement Desensitisation Reprocessing (EMDR) and Mindfulness-Centred Somatic Psychotherapy (Hakomi).
+If you are a clinician seeking to enhance your EMDR skills or expand your ways of working, feel free to contact me for supervision.

 Eucalyptus Psychology